chunyoupeng/chunyoupeng.tech/content/static/about/index.md

 Those were the days.

 This is also around the time I started to have my own blog.
-I've been maintaining some form of personal website for more than 25 years now.
-Some of the [different versions](https://github.com/mre/endler.dev) are still available on GitHub and the Internet Archive.
+I've been maintaining some form of personal website for years.
+The source of this site lives at [github.com/chunyoupeng/chunyoupeng.tech](https://github.com/chunyoupeng/chunyoupeng.tech).

 My first Linux distribution was Aurox, as it came with one of these magazines.
 After that, I was a proud Slackware user for a few years and managed to break my kernel and boot loader on a regular basis,